riyakalburgi-uncc/ITIS6177-Assignment-12/README.md

    ```
    lb4 datasource
    ```
-5. Create a repository for Product Model
+5. Create a repository for order-entity Model
    ```
    lb4 repository
    ```